 This institution is affiliated to Sambalpur University.
 Hence, as far as the course curriculum is concerned, the role of this institution is limited to being suggestive in nature.
 The curriculum for UG is as per CBCS pattern and for PG, it is designed by Sambalpur University in which some of the senior faculty of this institution are members in the BoS and Academic Council of the University.
 The institution has a mechanism for a well planned curriculum delivery.
 It follows an Academic Calendar as per the guidelines of the Department of Higher Education for its students to improve the teachinglearning process and complete the academic assignment in a time-bound manner.
 The institution also prepares a time table as per the syllabus based on CBCS pattern.
-The time table comprises periods for theory classes, practical classes, seminar classes for both UG and PG students.
+The time table is prepared by the OIC, time table and circulated to the HODs of different departments for managing the classes as per the schedule.
+The time table comprises periods for theory classes, practical classes and seminar classes for both UG and PG students.
 Classes are taken by the faculty members by using LCD projectors, PPT presentation, problem-solving methods, distribution of study materials and handouts.
 Students are also encouraged to prepare projects and seminar papers for departmental seminars as well as project presentation.
 In order to have a conducive atmosphere and holistic academic environment, proctorial classes are also conducted for slow learners.